aws-samples/amazon-kinesis-video-streams-demos/canary/webrtc-c/README.md

 #### Orchestration

 Orchestration is a process of permuting a set of the canary configuration and delegate the works to the runner.
-The permutation can be ranging from streaming duration, bitrate, device types, regions, etc.
+The permutation can range from streaming duration, bitrate, device types, regions, etc.

 ![orchestration](./docs/orchestration.png)